jgrss/geowombat/doc/source/apply.rst

 Applying in-memory GeoWombat functions lazily
 ---------------------------------------------

-Several GeoWombat functions execute in-memory, and are therefore not optimized for large datasets.
-However, these functions can be applied at the block level for Dask-like out-of-memory processing using the user function framework.
+Several ``geowombat`` functions execute in-memory, and are therefore not optimized for large datasets.
+However, these functions can be applied at the block level for ``dask``-like out-of-memory processing using the user function framework.
 In the example below, :func:`geowombat.polygon_to_array` is applied at the raster block level.

 .. code:: python